 Course: ENG025A/ENG025B English Lab

 Grade: 9-12 Semester Course offered at: CDO

 Prerequisites: Teacher recommendation only

-English Lab is a self-paced personalized program of learning focusing on credit recovery
+English Lab is a self-paced personalized program of learning focusing on credit recovery and/or intervention.

-and/or intervention.
 Computer programs, such as Edgenuity will be utilized to support students

 in understanding concepts of Literature.
-Students taking this course will receive one-on-one or

-small group suppo ort. small group support.
+Students taking this course will receive one-on-one or small group support.

-Course: ENGoogA/ENGoogB English 9: Analyzing Cultural Connections through Literature Grade: 9 All Year Course offered at: AHS CDO IRHS Prerequisites: Prerequisites: None Students will have an opportunity to develop their critical thinking skills applied to
+Course: ENGoogA/ ENG009B English 9: Analyzing Cultural Connections through Literature Grade: 9 All Year Course offered at: AHS CDO IRHS Prerequisites: None Students will have an opportunity to develop their critical thinking skills applied to literature.

-Students will have an opportunity to develop their critical thinking skills applied to literature.
 Through an intensive analysis of fiction and informational texts, students will:

-- Develop personal perspectives about challenges, relationships, and connections among different cultures - Concentrate on research skills applied to reading, writing, listening, and speaking. - Apply their critical thinking skills to class discussions and oral presentations (an integral part of the program) - Independent reading is a requirement
+• Develop personal perspectives about challenges, relationships, and connections

+- among different cultures - Concentrate on research skills applied to reading, writing, listening, and speaking. - Apply their critical thinking skills to class discussions and oral presentations (an integral part of the program) - Independent reading is a requirement

-Honors English 9: Classical Literature and Composition Grade: 9 All Year Course offered at: CDO IRHS Proroquicitos: Honors/AB English aligibility and togshor recommendation
+Course: ENGo16A/ENGo16B Honors English 9: Classical Literature and Composition Grade: 9 All Year Course offered at: CDO IRHS Provinciator, Hangra A.P.
+English aligibility and tagebar recommendation